JorgeManoDura/SegaCD2DVD/README.md

 # SegaCD2DVD
-DVD Box cover conversion kit / template for SegaCD games
+DVD Box cover conversion kit / template for SegaCD games / Custom SegaCD to DVD Cover Conversion

+Template files were created with Adobe Photoshop 2022 and are in that application's format for easy modification.